News of the Pets

 She was cremated at the Pines Pet Cemetery.
 Her remains will be buried in the pet cemetery on our property.
 Princess and Alexis, who she raised, to some extent, miss their "mother".

-Princess
+Princess vom Edelwald

-Princess, owing in part to her being a female, is lagging behind Mozart in weight and size.
-As of 11/13/02 (one year old), she weighed 74 lbs., and is 21.75" tall.
+Princess, owing in part to her being a female, was lagging behind Mozart in weight and size.
+As of 11/13/02 (one year old), she weighed 74 lbs., and was 21.75" tall.

-Princess is by far the most energetic hound we've ever had, being a master of jumping, climbing, and standing up.
+Princess was by far the most energetic hound we've ever had, being a master of jumping, climbing, and standing up.
 Her right ear didn't quite get with the program, ever since Alexis pulled the ear bandage off when Princess was a puppy.

 Lani - March 18, 1995 - October 12, 2003